Table of Contents

 Uses of Azalea throughout History

-- In Gardens – Because of its beauty and vibrant colors, azalea is planted to created beautiful flower beds.
+- In Gardens – Because of their beauty and vibrant colors, the azalea is planted to create beautiful flower beds.

 - In Arts and Literature – In China, the azalea is known as sixiang shu, which means thinking of home bush, referring to the role of the flower as a symbol of homesickness and home.
 The flower was often portrayed in poems written by Du Fu.

 Azalea in Use Today